waldyjoe/MADPRP/README.md

     - To allow replication of training or using the same training dataset to train a different model, include ```--save=True``` in the command line to save the training instances and ```--replicate=True``` to use the same training instances.
     - The training instances are saved in ```./data/Training/instances/<poisson mean>/xxx/training_instances_<sectors>.pkl```.
-    - Each training instances contain the training scenarios and the corresponding results when running a myopic approach (i.e. running rescheduling heuristic with ejection chain w/o any consideration for future value).
+    - Each training instance contaisn the training scenarios and the corresponding results when running a myopic approach (i.e. running rescheduling heuristic with ejection chain w/o any consideration for future value).
     - The output of the training include ```loss_by_step.pkl, presence_<sectors>.pkl```, ```success_<sectors>.pkl``` and ```respond_<sectors>.pkl``` containing the loss values, the presence utility value, success rate and response rate of each training episode measured as % improvement over myopic.